AnthonyKendall/Windows-AD/README.md

 ![image](https://github.com/user-attachments/assets/1867f048-8303-47b6-b219-55e529f4464e)

-Once everythings gets installed, you should see the bar fully complete and the option to promote the server to a domain controller.
+Once everything gets installed, you should see the bar fully complete and the option to promote the server to a domain controller.
 Click on "Promote this server to a domain controller"

 ![image](https://github.com/user-attachments/assets/17b2451a-749c-4100-9a96-7e1403ca6b0d)